tcltk/tcl/doc/markdown/FileSystem.md

 If *path* exists, **Tcl\_FSStat** returns 0 and the stat structure is filled with data.
 Otherwise, -1 is returned, and no stat info is given.

 **Tcl\_FSOpenFileChannel** opens a file specified by *pathPtr* and returns a channel handle that can be used to perform input and output on the file.
 This API is modeled after the **fopen** procedure of the Unix standard I/O library.
 The syntax and meaning of all arguments is similar to those given in the Tcl [open] command when opening a file.
-If an error occurs while opening the channel, **Tcl\_FSOpenFileChannel** returns NULL and records a POSIX error code that can be retrieved with **Tcl\_GetErrno**.
+If an error occurs while opening the channel, **Tcl\_FSOpenFileChannel** returns NULL and records a POSIX error code that can be retrieved with [Tcl\_GetErrno][SetErrno].
 In addition, if *interp* is non-NULL, **Tcl\_FSOpenFileChannel** leaves an error message in *interp*'s result after any error.

-The newly created channel is not registered in the supplied interpreter; to register it, use **Tcl\_RegisterChannel**.
+The newly created channel is not registered in the supplied interpreter; to register it, use [Tcl\_RegisterChannel][OpenFileChnl].
 If one of the standard channels, **stdin**, **stdout** or **stderr** was previously closed, the act of creating the new channel also assigns it as a replacement for the standard channel.

 **Tcl\_FSGetCwd** replaces the library version of **getcwd**.